Dengue

 Recent News on Dengue

-Dengue is a viral infection transmitted by mosquitoes found in tropical and sub-tropical climates, including parts of Europe
+Dengue is a virus spread by mosquitoes found in tropical and sub-tropical regions worldwide, including parts of Europe

 Recent Dengue Outbreaks